codevibesmatter/admin-cloudflare/docs/ARCHITECTURE.md

       - User makes changes in the application
       - Changes are immediately applied to MergeableStore
       - UI updates instantly through TinyBase reactivity
-      - Changes are saved using LibSqlPersister
+      - Changes are persisted to browser storage using pgLite
       - Changes are queued for WsSynchronizer

    b. **State Management:**
       - DO's MergeableStore handles active state
       - DurableObjectStoragePersister provides fast edge caching
-      - Turso serves as the persistent source of truth
+      - Neon Postgres serves as the persistent source of truth
       - DO can recover from either storage layer based on needs
       - Storage layers have different durability guarantees:
         * DO Storage: Fast, edge-local, size-limited
-        * Turso: Durable, globally replicated, unlimited
+        * Neon Postgres: Durable, globally replicated, unlimited
       - Cache Management:
-        * DO storage is cleared on successful Turso persistence
+        * DO storage is cleared on successful Neon Postgres persistence
         * Only keeps most recent state for active sessions
-        * Automatically recovers from Turso if cache is cleared
+        * Automatically recovers from Neon Postgres if cache is cleared
-        * Uses Turso as backup when cache limit is reached
+        * Uses Neon Postgres as backup when cache limit is reached
         * Cache invalidation triggered by:
-          - Successful Turso writes
+          - Successful Neon Postgres writes
           - Storage limit warnings
           - DO instance recycling
           - Explicit cache clear commands